robenkleene/audio-references/reaktor/reaktor-snapshots.md

 ## Troubleshooting

 - In `Properties` (`F5`), make sure `Recall by MIDI` is turned on, and that `Select Master` is set to the main ensemble.

+### Unreliable

+Snapshots seem to be completely unreliable: Sometimes they only partially restore, sometimes they don't restore at all, particularly when triggered by program change MIDI messages.
+When having trouble changing Snapshots via MIDI messages, the best approach I've found is to simply take the Snapshot that isn't working and click the `Add` button to create a duplicate in a later slot.
+The new Snapshot tends to work.
+Note that using `Store` to overwrite the snapshot, does not seem to work.